27 Options

 9. Clear base label: Believe it or not there is a label on the box.
 When you don’t want to cover up important information, use a clear base label.

-10. Small rolls: We can produce as few as 25 booklet labels per roll for easy distribution.
+10. Small rolls: We can produce as few as 10 booklet labels per roll for easy distribution.

 11. Sheeted: Designed for easy manual application and distribution.

-12. Glued spine: Glued spine presents a cleaner look
+12. Glued spine: Glued spine presents a cleaner look.

 14. No over laminate: Traditionally booklet labels have a laminate.
 We can glue it to the base so it doesn’t need to be laminated.
-With a “paper only look” we can create a different feel.

 15. Leaflet glued to base label: Some customers prefer having the leaflet glued to the base label as an extra measure to keep the leaflet from being removed.